 Sure, they’re not perfect, and we’ll get into why that is, but these adjustable dumbbells have completely changed my home workouts.

-These dumbbells easily switch between 5lb increments starting from just 5 lbs, all the way up to 80 lbs (they also have a 50-pound option if you do not need heavier dumbbells).
+These dumbbells easily switch between 5lb increments starting from just 5 lbs, all the way up to 80 lbs (they also have a 50-pound option if you do not need heavier weights).

-When I was in the market for adjustable dumbbells, I discovered that most of the options out there stop at 50 pounds (like Core Home Fitness and Bowflex), so finding a dumbbell that can go all the way up to 80 pounds was a huge win for me as someone who likes to lift heavy.
+When I was in the market for adjustable dumbbell sets, I discovered that most of the options out there stop at 50 pounds (like Core Home Fitness and Bowflex Selecttech), so finding a dumbbell that can go all the way up to 80 pounds was a huge win for me as someone who likes to lift heavy.

-I do wish there was an option to go even heavier (much like how Powerblock dumbbells allow you to add additional weight) but 80 pounds has been great for me.
+I do wish there was an option to upgrade to an even higher weight (much like how Powerblock dumbbells allow you to add additional weight) but 80 pounds has been great for me.